Abdullah-Tasfiek/Abdullah-Tasfiek/README.md

 🌱 I’m currently learning react.js and node.js

-👯 I’m looking to collaborate on react projects or coding interviews
+👯 I’m looking to collaborate on react projects and coding interviews

 🤔 I’m looking for a full-time Software Engineering position related to Full Stack Web Development